Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022: International reaction

 The BBC reported that Rishi Sunak's ministry adopted its idea for their smokefree policy from New Zealand's legislation.
-It has been confirmed that Rishi Sunak's position remains unchanged following New Zealand's policy u-turn.
+It was confirmed that Sunak's position remained unchanged following New Zealand's policy u-turn.
 The British policy approach is the same, with anyone then aged 14 or under never being able to buy cigarettes.

-The New York Times praised the liberal approach taken by the previous Labour government and focussed on the foreign buyers tax income lost in the coalition agreement that had to be covered by other tax revenue as the reason for scrapping the smokefree legislation.
+The New York Times praised the liberal approach taken by the previous Labour government and focused on the foreign buyers tax income lost in the coalition agreement that had to be covered by other tax revenue as the reason for scrapping the smokefree legislation.
 The American news magazine Time outlined that the move was seen as a win for the tobacco industry.

 The Agence France-Presse (AFP) opinioned that the incoming government "will jettison world-leading measures to stub out smoking".
 An article in the Indian newspaper Hindustan Times focussed on the motivation for the reversal of the smokefree legislation to fund tax cuts.

+In November 2025, the biennial Conference of the Parties to the WHO Framework Convention on Tobacco Control in Geneva awarded New Zealand the "Dirty Ashtray" for what it regarded as "poor progress" in tobacco control," citing the repeal of the Smokefree legislation, sabotaging indigenous-led tobacco control initiatives, and rising vaping rates among young people.
+The conference also cited New Zealand falling from 2nd to 53rd place in the 2025 Global Tobacco Industry Interference Index and the influence of tobacco corporate interests in lawmaking.